 Without further adieu, I will rank my favourite autumn spots in Ichinoseki.

-An easy walk from Ichinoseki Station, and the best place to get a view of the city.
+An easy walk from Ichinoseki Station, and the best place to view of the city.
 The vibrant maples leaves are lit up at night during peak foliage (Nov 3rd-10th 2019 from 4pm to 9pm).

 3) Kurikoma Yakeishi Hotline 栗駒焼石ほっとライン:

 A newly constructed road that bridges Ichinoseki and Oshu City.
-Indulge in some incredible views of mountains and forests, speckled in vibrant reds to greens in the comfort of your car!
+Indulge in some incredible views of mountains and forests, speckled in vibrant reds to greens in the comfort of your car.
 A recommended spot en route is Isawa Dam; when the water is still it reflects the foliage perfectly.

 2) Matsurube Oohashi 祭畤大橋:

-A relatively unknown spot with an astonishing view of the remnants of a bridge that collapsed in the Iwate/Miyagi Nairiku Earthquake of 2008.
+A relatively unknown spot with an astonishing view of the remnants of a bridge that collapsed during the Iwate/Miyagi Nairiku Earthquake of 2008.
 As you walk a certain way up the damaged bridge, you get a nauseating sense of the horrors of the great earthquake.

 Said to be one of the best places in all of Japan for autumn foliage, every step hiking up Mount Kurikoma is a dynamic experience and the view from the summit is unbe-leaf-able!
 Different stages of multicolored foliage can be experienced from early October (closer to the summit) through to mid-October (further down the mountain).
 Once you are done climbing, take a refreshing dip in a hot spring.